zrheaume/adomer/PROPOSAL.md

-   the user may log on to the service's web application to view individual standalone components, component tree maps, analytics and, if time permits implementation, view interactions between REST-api components and their respective api endpoints (for apps created using `atk create`) -adomer-toolkit
+   the user may log on to the service's web application to view individual standalone components, component tree maps, analytics and, if time permits implementation, view interactions between REST-api components and their respective api endpoints (for apps created using `atk create`)

+* adomer-toolkit
-   +npm package which, when installed globally, allows the user to execute `atk` scripts
+   - npm package which, when installed globally, allows the user to execute `atk` scripts

 ## adomer online